PayHelper/payments-hub/docs/source/includes/api/_orders.md

 ```

 Cancels an order's payment.
 You need only supply the unique order identifier that was generated upon order creation and payment id in order to remove an object.
+If the payment is recurring, it will be canceled so that the customer won't be charged anymore.

 > Example Request